 Led by Uncover Colombia, it wasn’t just a cooking class but a half day food tour starting with a visit to Plaza de Paloquemao to sample some goodies, purchase ingredients, then on to the cooking school.

 Plaza de Paloquemao is a large fresh food & flower market in Bogota with over 700 vendors selling fresh fruit & vegetables, meat, eggs, cheese, and fresh flowers.

 Flowers are one of Colombia’s biggest exports with daily flights carrying them to North America.
 I had no idea many of the cut flowers for sale in my local shops made such a trek to get to us!
-The flower vendors set up outside early in the morning and by midday they are gone.
+The flower vendors set up outside early in the morning and are gone by midday.

-The market was huge, confusing to navigate and my Spanish is limited to a few key words, so I was happy to have someone familiar with the market lead me around and stop me from buying one of everything.
-Seriously, when I see amazing fresh fruits & veggies I can’t help but want to taste.
+The market was huge, confusing to navigate and since my Spanish is limited to a few key words I was happy to have someone familiar with the market lead me around (and stop me from buying one of everything).
+Seriously, when I see amazing fresh fruits & veggies I can’t help but want to taste!
 We did stop to try a few things as we wandered through looking for the ingredients for the cooking class.

 Coincidentally, this truck with pigs was right across from the Lechona vendor.
 We asked and it was a delivery for another vendor.
 And no, it didn’t bother me at all.